 Many conditions and diseases other than HIT can cause thrombocytopenia by affecting platelet production or loss (destruction).
 In addition to heparin, there are several other medications that can cause drug-induced thrombocytopenia and antiplatelet antibodies.

-There are two types of heparin that may be used in treatment: standard or unfractionated heparin (UFH) and low-molecular weight heparin (LMWH).
+There are two types of heparin that may be used in treatment: unfractionated heparin (UFH) and low-molecular weight heparin (LMWH).
 HIT II can develop in anyone receiving UFH but is more likely in those who have had surgery.
 The condition is rare in children.
-Low molecular weight heparin (LMWH) does not generally cause HIT II, but it can.
-Once a person has developed HIT II with UFH, they are more likely to develop HIT with LMWH.
+Low molecular weight heparin (LMWH) can cause HIT II, but it is seen less frequently than with UFH.
+Once a patient has developed HIT II with UFH, they are more likely to develop HIT with LMWH.

 Can the heparin-induced thrombocytopenia (HIT) antibody test be done in my doctor’s surgery?